cwalther/cookie-cutter-sweeper/inkscape/readme.txt

   ~/.config/inkscape/extensions

-(on Mac OS X, use "Go > Go to Folder" in the Finder and paste the "hidden" path)
+(on Mac OS X, use "Go > Go to Folder" in the Finder and paste this path to reveal the hidden folder)

 On Windows it can be found at:

   %APPDATA%\inkscape\extensions

-(paste the path into the address line of an Explorer window).
+(paste this path into the address line of an Explorer window).

 After restarting Inkscape, the extension appears under "Extensions > Export > 3D-Printable Cookie Cutter".